mscrnt/TextAdventure/data/docs/Worlds_References.md

 ## Overview

-This document serves as a guide for expanding the Avalonia game world.
+This document serves as a guide for expanding the game world.
 The world is structured in JSON format, comprising locations, sublocations, paths, items, and other interactive elements.

 ## Adding Locations